 Sao Paulo's reputation as Brazil's culinary capital is well earned.
 The city's wide array of excellent eats gives serious eaters plenty of options.
 You could easily spend the better part of a day noshing on fruits and fried snacks at the large Mercado Municipal.
 But the city's high-end dining options are also worth noting.
 Even if you're more of a hidden-hole-in-the-wall-sandwich-joint type, the opportunity to taste the creative, flavorful interpretations of Brazil's top chefs is quite an experience.

-Entries tagged with 'Snapshots from Sao Paulo'
+'Snapshots from Sao Paulo' on Serious Eats

 The Mercado Municipal in Sao Paulo is up there with the great markets around the world.
 Towering piles of fruits meet giant sides of freshly butchered pork and beef.
 Espresso stands crowd next to purveyors of dried fruits and nuts.
 There are stands dedicated to hot peppers, to candy, and to feijoada ingredients.